Hazardous Materials Endorsement Applicants

 The USA PATRIOT ACT requires all drivers who transport hazardous materials to undergo a security threat assessment.
 The Transportation Security Administration (TSA) has developed a program to implement this requirement.

-All drivers applying for a new hazardous materials endorsement, or renewal, or transfer of an existing hazardous materials endorsement, will be required to:
+All drivers applying for a new hazardous materials endorsement, or renewal, or transfer of an existing hazardous materials endorsement, must:

 - Undergo the TSA threat assessment.
 The Hazmat Threat Assessment Program involves a fingerprint based criminal history records check, an immigration check and an intelligence-related check on any individual who wishes to apply for, renew, or transfer a Hazardous Materials Endorsement on their Commercial Driverís License (CDL).